-Happy Birthday, Princess Diana: 10 Times Meghan Markle Dressed Like Her Late Mother-in-Law
+11 Times Meghan Markle Dressed Like Her Late Mother-in-Law, Princess Diana

-There’s no denying it: Meghan Markle is the modern-day people’s princess, just like her late mother-in-law.
+There’s no denying that from the beginning of Meghan Markle’s relationship with Prince Harry, many have noticed similarities between her and her late mother-in-law, Princess Diana.
 From her pre-royal philanthropic work to her warm, relatable personality, it seems Markle has more in common with Diana than we ever would've guessed.
 But the biggest similarity between Prince Harry’s late mum and his wife?
 Their sense of style.
-Here, ten times the Duchess of Sussex was directly inspired by the ultimate fashion icon, Princess Diana.
+Here, 11 times the Duchess of Sussex was directly inspired by the ultimate fashion icon, Princess Diana.

 It’s pretty clear that these two have a thing for color.
 This particular combo of violet and red has historically symbolized royalty (naturally).
 Markle’s iteration was also a definite nod to Diana, who wore the bold hues together on more than one occasion.